xzuyn/promptgen/README.md

 This tool should be used with KoboldCpp (or compatible software) and was tested on Llama3.1-8B-Instruct

 # License
-No formal fancy license, feel free to use it for whatever you waant but if you make a tool based on this method or use it to produce your dataset please credit my work.
+No formal fancy license, feel free to use it for whatever you want but if you make a tool based on this method or use it to produce your dataset please credit my work.